May 12, 2025

 There are some CDs that come without early withdrawal penalties, but as you would expect, you’ll get a lower interest rate.

 Another important question to ask when selecting a CD is what happens when your CD matures.
-Usually, you'll hear from the bank or credit unions a few months before maturation, asking what you'd like to do with the maturing funds.
+Usually, you'll hear from the bank or credit union a few months before maturation, asking what you'd like to do with the maturing funds.
 Typically, your options will be:

 If you miss the maturity date and you don’t send any instructions for what to do with your funds, the bank or credit union will have a default course of action.
 Usually, the default action is to roll it over to a new CD, which means that the money will be locked in for another term unless you pay early withdrawal penalties.